 RMTs also have an ethical obligation to be cautious in forming a personal relationship with a former patient.
 RMTs are only permitted to enter into close personal relationships with former patients in the circumstances set out in section 22 of the Code of Ethics.

 This section requires the RMT to think about the amount of time that has passed since the therapeutic relationship ended and whether a power differential continues to exist.
 In asking this question, RMTs may consider how mature or vulnerable the former patient is, whether the former patient has any impaired decision-making ability, and the nature and duration of the care that was provided to the former patient

-The CMTBC standard of practice on professional boundaries will go into effect July 1, 2018.
+The CMTBC standard of practice on professional boundaries took effect July 1, 2018.
 This stand-alone standard of practice complements CMTBC’s Code of Ethics.
 While the Code of Ethics provides a high-level definition of ethical practice, the standard of practice further defines and sets requirements relating to professional boundaries, against which CMTBC, the public and RMTs are able to assess massage therapy practice.
 The practice standard also provides RMTs with a clear foundation for reflection on practice.

 The boundaries standard of practice clearly defines expectations for RMTs in the area of boundaries and includes:

 The boundaries standard of practice empowers RMTs to exercise their professional judgement and discretion when faced with difficult or unclear circumstances in practice.